 Pressure-assisted toilets look just like standard gravity-fed toilets...until you look inside the tank: Instead of a pool of water, there's just a sealed, plastic pressure tank.
 Inside the tank is water and air.
 As the tank fills with water during a refill cycle, the air inside the tank is compressed—merely by the power of the water pressure in the home's water supply.

 When the toilet is flushed, the tank releases the water that's under pressure, creating a forceful blast into the toilet bowl, sort of like blowing water from a straw.
 The tank refills with air as the water is ejected.
 At the end of the flush, a fill valve automatically opens to refill the pressure tank with water, just like with a standard toilet.

 Benefits of Pressure-Assisted Toilets

-People who live in hot, humid climates might like to know that pressure-assisted toilets don't sweat.
-Because the water is contained in a plastic tank—and not right up against the wall of the porcelain tank, as in standard toilets—there's no condensation on the front side of the tank.
+Finally, pressure-assisted toilets don't sweat, which is a boon for people who live in hot, humid climates.
+Because the water is contained in a plastic tank—and not right up against the wall of the porcelain tank, as in standard toilets—condensation does not form on the front side of the tank.